hwedwards/ASClinic/docs/software/software_installation_manual.rst

 Extra steps for some camera use cases
 #####################################

 After following the installation steps in the sections above, you should be able to run a python3 ROS node the call OpenCV and ArUco functions.
-However, certain errors may still occur when calling certain functions.
-As always with programming, read the details of the error and attempt to determine whether a package is missing that needs to be installed.
+However, certain errors may still occur when calling certain functions. **As always with programming, read the details of the error and attempt to determine whether a package is missing that needs to be installed.**

-For example, the OpenCV function :code:`imshow()` needs the following package to be installed:
+For example, the OpenCV function :code:`imshow()` may need the following package to be installed:

 .. code-block::

-  sudo apt-get install libcanberra-gtk0 libcanberra-gtk-module
+  sudo apt install libcanberra-gtk0 libcanberra-gtk-module